DIDONEproject/musif/docs/source/Custom_features.md

         "We are updating stuffs from module inside a package given its parent package (score)!"
     )
     score_features['OurNewFeature'] = 0
 ```
-We must take into account that first 'update_part_objects' will be computed for each part requesed in th score,
+We must take into account that first `update_part_objects` will be computed for each
+part requesed in th score.
+Successively, `update_score_objects` is run once to include
-and then 'update_score_objects' to include final info in the *score_f
+final info in the `score_features`.
+In this process, you can use `parts_features` to
+compute final features for the score - for instance if you want to create a feature only
+for violins or a certain family of instruments.

 In the configuration:
 ```yaml